agahkarakuzu/binderhub/doc/customizing.rst

 In the configuration above, a ``conpdev/repo2data`` init container is run to:

-* Pull the data described by a `data_requirements.json file <https://github.com/SIMEXP/Repo2Data#input>`_ in the git repository to the server
+1. Pull the dataset described by a `data_requirements.json <https://github.com/SIMEXP/Repo2Data#input>`_ to the server
-* Set necessary configurations to associate the downloaded data with the corresponding user pod.
+2. Set necessary configurations to associate the downloaded data with the corresponding user pod.

 Having the dataset available pripor to the user pod running, this approach does not prolong the time for spawning a user session and keeps the Docker images lean.
 Note that the use of ``init_container_build`` is not exclusive to the data management purposes.
 Any process that can be defined as a ``init container`` job can be specified before the ``repo2docker`` container is started in the build pod.